Australia–United States relations: AUKUS: Australia to acquire nuclear-powered submarines

 On September 15, 2021, the leaders of Australia, the UK and the US announced "AUKUS":a new security partnership in the Indo-Pacific, building on the longstanding alliance between the three to share intelligence, deepen cooperation and help Australia build nuclear-powered submarine capabilities as China's influence grows.

-Although China was not specifically mentioned in the news announcements, critics interpreted it as a major blow to Australian-Chinese relationship, by firmly allying Australia with the United States in military terms in the region.
-For the first time the United States and Britain will share their top-secret technology for nuclear submarines, which have a far longer range and lethal value than diesel submarines.
-By making the deal, Canberra broke with Paris, canceling a deal to purchase less expensive, less effective French diesel submarines.
+Although China was not specifically mentioned in the news announcements, Beijing said that the deal would "seriously damage regional peace and stability, exacerbate an arms race and harm international nuclear nonproliferation agreements."
+For the first time the United States and the United Kingdom will share their top-secret nuclear submarine propulsion technology, which has a far longer range and lethal value than diesel-electric submarines.
+By making the deal, Canberra broke with Paris, canceling a deal to purchase less expensive, less effective French diesel-electric submarines.
 No nuclear weapons are involved, and the submarines will carry conventional weapons only.
-Beijing reacted angrily.
-The Chinese Ministry of Foreign Affairs, told the press that the deal would:seriously damage regional peace and stability, exacerbate an arms race and harm international nuclear nonproliferation agreements....This is utterly irresponsible conduct.